romanman/romanman.github.io/source/_posts/2015-07-05-Ethereum-Trie.markdown

 Now let’s see how we encode the key value `[“do” : “verb”]` and `[“dog” : “puppy”]` into a data structure: (Diagram - 1)

-{% img center /images/posts/diagram-1.jpg Trie Headline %}
+{% img center /images/posts/trie-post-diagram-1.png Diagram-1 %}

 As we can see each node on the digaram has 17 elements which are representing slots for `[ 0..f ]` digits of encoding, and one more slot  - the last one, for the value (if it exist).